ibm-cloud-docs/Db2onCloud/provision.md

 - `backup_id` - A CRN of a backup resource to restore from.
 The backup must have been created by a database deployment with the same service ID.
 The backup is loaded after provisioning and the new deployment starts up that uses that data.
 A backup CRN is in the format `crn:v1:<...>:backup:<uuid>`.
 If omitted, the database is provisioned empty.
 - `version` - The version of the database to be provisioned.
 If omitted, the database is created with the most recent major and minor version.
+- `backup_location` - The location of the deployment's backups.
 - `disk_encryption_key_crn` - The CRN of a [Key Protect key](), which is then used for disk encryption.
 A Key Protect CRN is in the format `crn:v1:<...>:key:<id>`.
 - `backup_encryption_key_crn` - The CRN of a [Key Protect key](), which is then used for backup encryption.
 A Key Protect CRN is in the format `crn:v1:<...>:key:<id>`.
    To use a key for your backups, you must first enable the [service-to-service delegation]().